-For case studies we enlist students with a Physics, Applied Physics, Mathematics or Applied Mathematics background who are finishing their undergraduate degree.
-In the case of Physics, the student has knowledge of classical and quantum mechanics, and knows how to perform a theoretical study.
+A company can hire students who follow their education at the University of Groningen (RUG) to do a so called case study, which is an assignment by a company under supervision of a PhD or professor at the RUG.
+This case study is performed to fund a foreign excursion for members of the study association T.F.V.
+'Professor Francken'.
+The case study can be something like a theoretical research or a practical assignment.
+For both the theoretical and practical cases the equipment, infrastructure and knowledge of the university can be used by the students to perform the study.
+For case studies we enlist students with a Physics, Applied Physics, Mathematics, Applied Mathematics or Astronomy background who are finishing their undergraduate degree or sometimes their graduate degree.
+In the case of Physics or Astronomy, the student has knowledge of classical and quantum mechanics, and knows how to perform a theoretical study.
 For Applied Physics, the student has done courses in electronics, mechanics, a basic course in programming and numerical methods.
 Mathematics and Applied Mathematics students have learned to think analytically and know how to solve problems as such, and know a fair deal about statistics.
 After enlisting students, we then contact companies who can hire a student for a certain amount of hours, 420 hours for a 'normal' case.